 Now that you’ve taken an overall look, given positive and constuctive feed back, created the vision and defined your resources, it’s time to take action and start your decluttering project.

 Organizing takes a lot of time and letting go of things is sometimes hard.
-To feel good about yourself and your progress, it’s important to
+To feel good about yourself and your

 - Create action plan with “bite-size” tasks